Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Methodology

-To sample from an interventional distribution, such as $P(O, G|\mathcal{DO}(T=t))$, we implement the $\mathcal{DO}$-operator by performing a procedure we term ``circuit surgery''~\cite{kang:2025:esc-arxiv}.
-This process begins with the observational circuit.
-We then identify and physically remove all quantum gates that correspond to the causal arrows pointing \textit{into} the variable being intervened upon.
-For an intervention on the Treatment variable (T), this means removing the gates that encode the confounding path $G \rightarrow T$.
+For an intervention on the treatment variable (T), this means removing the gates that encode the confounding path $G \rightarrow T$.
 After severing these incoming causal links, the state of the intervention qubit is deterministically set to the desired value; for instance, for the intervention $\mathcal{DO}(T=1)$, an X gate is applied to the treatment qubit to force its state to $\ket{1}$.
-The resulting \textit{interventional circuit} is structurally different from the observational one and represents a new causal world where the treatment is no longer influenced by its original causes.
+The resulting interventional circuit is structurally different from the observational one and represents a new causal world where the treatment is no longer influenced by its original causes.
 Consequently, executing this modified circuit produces measurement outcomes that are fair samples from the post-intervention distribution $P(O, G|\mathcal{DO}(T=t))$, from which the true, unconfounded causal effect of the treatment can be calculated.
+The formal statement and proof sketch guaranteeing that this circuit surgery procedure is mathematically equivalent to the $\mathcal{DO}$-operation for our family of circuits is presented in Appendix D.